Revolutionary-Games/Thrive/doc/style_guide.md

   built-in types to ensure consistency across the GUI.

 - When you are instantiating a custom Control in Godot, use `Instance Child Scene` if it has a corresponding scene (.tscn) file; use `Attach Script` if it doesn't.
+An alternative is to locate the scene or script file in `FileSystem` panel (by default on the bottom-left corner) and drag it to the proper position.

-- When you are instantiating a custom Control in code, use
+- When you are instantiating a custom Control in code, use the following if it has a corresponding scene (.tscn) file; use `new T` if it doesn't.
   ```C#
   var scene = GD.Load<PackedScene>("res://src/gui_common/T.tscn");
   var instance = scene.Instance<T>();
   ```
-  if the custom control has a corresponding scene (.tscn) file;
-  use `new T` if it doesn't.

 - Question popups should have a short title ending in a question mark (`?`).
 The content of the popup should give more details and also